sadie767/leap-year/README.md

 _This web app determines whether or not any year inputed by the user is a leap year._

+* _The program should return false when a year is not a leap year.
+* _The program should return true for years divisible by 4.
+* _The program should return false for years divisible by 100.
+* _The program should return true for years divisible by 400.

 ## Setup/Installation Requirements

 * _Open github and copy project URL